First, lirc is packaged for all major linux distributions. If you

 init script whose location depends on the distribution you

-for 2.2.20, patches are on the way).
+use.
 If you tell setserial to

 configure a port that is already claimed by a LIRC module, the